About Sue Scheff Blog

 This blog explores some common pitfalls Internet users of all ages may face in the world of Web 2.0 and social media, as well as the best practices to avoid hazards that may potentially damage online and real-world relationships and reputations.

-“You are one single keystroke away from your life being destroyed.” — Sue Scheff
+“You are one single click away from digital disgrace.” — Sue Scheff

 Every day, with the thousands of tweets, post and images we mindlessly share, we are putting ourselves at risk of suffering permanent damage to our reputations, our careers, and our futures.